 About

 My fabric collages began as a way to use the scrap fabric left behind from making handmade reusables through Sustainable For Good, my product-based studio.
-What started as a practical, sustainability-driven choice slowly became something much more expansive—a visual language of play, imagination, and possibility.
+Rather than discarding these remnants, I began arranging them into scenes—letting color, texture, and intuition lead.
+Over time, those scenes grew into worlds.

 Stitched slowly on a sewing machine, the collages embrace imperfection—visible seams, layered edges, and traces of process.
 These marks are intentional.
 They reflect care, time, and the beauty of things made by hand.
 What remains is not just an image, but a place to pause, wander, and imagine.